 Since ChatGPT burst onto the scene last year, AI writing tools have been big news.
-While they aren't taking over the world (yet), they have reached the point where they can absolutely be useful.
-In the right circumstances, these AI text generators can help you work better and faster, and create more polished and on-brand copy.
+While they aren't taking over the world (yet), they are rapidly maturing and have reached the point where they can absolutely be useful—at least in the right circumstances.
+Used correctly, these AI text generators can help you work better and faster, and create more polished and on-brand copy.

-As a human and a writer, I've been covering this kind of generative AI technology for almost a decade.
+I've been covering this kind of generative AI technology for almost a decade.
 Since AI is supposedly trying to take my job, I'm somewhat professionally interested in the whole situation.
-I think I'm pretty safe for now, but I have to admit that these AI writing tools are getting incredibly impressive, especially if you work with them, rather than just letting them spit out whatever they want.
+Still, I think I'm pretty safe for now.
+These AI writing tools are getting incredibly impressive, but you have to work with them, rather than just letting them spit out whatever they want.

 So, if you're looking for an AI content generator that will help you write compelling copy, publish blog posts a lot quicker, and otherwise take some of the slow-paced typing out of writing, you've come to the right place.
 Let's dig in.